Mastering Your Emotions: A Guide for Parents with ADHD

 Widen Your Window of Tolerance with These Self-Care Practices

-To widen your window of tolerance:
+To expand your window of tolerance, try these practices:

-Eat whole foods and reduce processed sugars
+Healthy Diet: Focus on whole foods and reduce processed sugars to support your mental health.

-Maintain a consistent sleep schedule
+Sleep: Maintain a consistent sleep schedule to ensure you're well-rested and alert.

 Healing from Neglect and Trauma to Become a Better Parent